lmanan/multi-object-tracking/data/rat_city_cohort2_exp1/README.md

 y, x center of the object, normalized to 0-1 relative to the position in frame previous_id id of same object in previous frame, 0 if no previous existence

+Folder YOLO11x and YOLO12x contains model prediction by YOLO11x and YOLO12x
 `annotation_yolo_with_gt_mapping.txt` contains yolo detection inference on same dataset
 `header`: id frame_id y x conf gt_id previous_gt_id previous_yolo_id
 note: